MichaelaBickish/student-workbook/src/reflections/wk7/quiz7.md

 **5.** What is the `v-model` attribute in Vue for, and when might you use it?
 <!-- enter you answer in the space below -->
 ```
+For two-way data bindings on form inputs, textarea's and select elements.
+To create new objects of an existing property
 ```
 **6.** The `v:on` (`@`) directive can be used for what?
 <!-- enter you answer in the space below -->
 ```
+listens to DOM events like @submit or @click and run some javascript when they're triggered.
 ```
 **7.** Which Vue attributes(directives) could you use to conditionally render elements on a page?
 <!-- enter you answer in the space below -->